dilinjer/validations/README.md

 =========

 This module is used for rearranging names.
-Turns "LastName, FirstName" into "FirstName, LastName"
+Turns "LastName, FirstName" into "FirstName, LastName".

-# Example
+## Example

+* Calling '"rearrange_name("Hans, Wurst")"' will return '"Wurst Hans"'
-Calling "rearrange_name("Hans, Wurst")" will return "Wurst Hans"
+* Calling '"rearrange_name("Max, Mustermann")"' will return '"Mustermann Max"'